Bold. Distinctive. Biblical.

 Violation of any of these rules will result in appropriate disciplinary action.
 For the upper school student, DCA will operate on a three-strike policy for Electronic Device violations.

-Strike 1: Device will be confiscated by a staff member and given to the principal.
-Principal will only return the device to a parent.
+Strike 2: Device will be confiscated by a staff member and given to the principal.
+Principal will only return the device to the parent who must come into school to retrieve it.

 It is the responsibility of students to take appropriate steps to secure and care for their personal technological devices as well as those assigned to them.
 The school accepts no responsibility or liability for lost or stolen items.
 Locks for lockers are available upon request from the principal.